An Introduction to Restricted Stock and RSUs

 Despite differences in their structure, restricted stock and RSUs are similar in their vesting, valuation, and taxation.
 Be aware of your vesting schedule to know when your shares will be vested and available for sale or transfer.

 Have questions about your restricted stock or RSUs?
-Use the form below to schedule a complimentary 15-minute discovery call.
+Use the form below to ask a question or schedule a complimentary 15-minute discovery call.